How To Make Water Fufu From Scratch (Cassava Fufu)

 This post may contain affiliate links.
 Please read our disclosure policy.

-The word fufu is almost synonymous to some African countries.
-We love our fufu be it corn fufu, yam fufu or cassava fufu (water fufu).
 Fufu, foo foo or fou fou is a starchy side that is usually eaten with some sort of soup or vegetable.
-One of the common types of fufuย is that made out of cassava.
-In Nigeria, it is called Cassava Fufu or Akpu.
+One of the common types of fufu is made from cassava tubers.
+In Nigeria, it is made slightly differently and called Cassava Fufu or Akpu.
 In Cameroon, it is called Water Fufu.

 In Nigeria, cassava fufu is eaten with egusi soup, bitter leaf soup, ogbono soup, and a host of other soups.
 I love it with Nigerian egusi soup!

 So how does it taste?
-Cassavaย Fufu has a taste that is hard to describe.
+Cassava Fufu has a unique taste that is hard to describe.
 Let’s just say it tastes like ground cassava (LOL, I’m trying!)
-It has a rubbery texture and when paired with vegetable, it is so good.
+It has some tanginess from the fermentation process.

 I served it here with Ndole because that’s what I had at home (by the way, this combo is the truth!)
-I actually wanted to show you guys a picture of water fufu served with eru but I just couldn’t resist eating all of the eru I had at home right after I finished making the fufu.
-Don’t blame me – fufu and eru is just too good!
+I actually wanted to show you guys a picture of water fufu served with Eru, but I just couldn’t resist eating all of the Eru I had at home right after I finished making the fufu.
+Don’t blame me – Fufu and Eru is just too good!

 I made a video to show you guys how to make this fufu from scratch.
 Yep!
 You’ll see me walk you through the entire process and share lots of tips on how to make your own Water Fufu.
 No matter where you are, as long as you can find cassava, you can make your own Cassava Fufu.